Rosemary Garlic Mashed Potatoes

 - Potatoes: Consider using Yukon gold potatoes instead as they have a buttery flavor that already makes for tasty mashed potatoes from the get-go.
 You could also use half Russet and half Yukon gold potatoes.

-- Cream: For richer mashed potatoes, substitute the milk with heavy cream or even evaporated milk (unsweetened).
+- Cream: For extra creaminess in the mashed potatoes, substitute the milk with heavy cream or even evaporated milk (unsweetened).
+Warm the cream or evaporated milk before adding.
+You could also add sour cream for more creaminess.

-- Cheese: Add cheddar cheese or any other cheese of your choice for cheesy mashed potatoes.
+- Cheese: Add cheddar cheese or any other cheese like parmesan cheese for cheesy mashed potatoes.

 - Cream cheese: Consider adding cream cheese for a creamier mash and a hint of tang from the cream cheese.
-If you use any cheese, reduce the amount of salt used as cheese is already salty.
+If you use any cheese, reduce the salt used, as cheese is already salty.
+You could plain Greek yogurt for a bit of tanginess.

 - More herbs: Add other herbs like thyme, dill, or oregano to your mashed potatoes.